-The $k{\perp,1}$ resolution, $\Delta k{\perp,1}$, cannot be divorced from the localisation, Section 8.
+The $k{\perp,1}$ resolution, $\Delta k{\perp,1}$, cannot be divorced from the localisation, section 8.
 Nonetheless, one may consider it insightful to calculate it.
-Here we show how this can be done.
-Since the ray piece as a function of backscattered $k{\perp,1}$ diverges at $k{\perp,1} = -2K$, the mode $k{\perp,1}$ of backscattering corresponds to that particular value.
-However, as we can see from Figure 14 (bottom), the median backscattered $k{\perp,1}$ is not exactly that of the cut-off, regardless of whether we use the spectrum piece or not.
-The divergence means it is not particularly insightful to calculate and plot the localisation, the integrand of equation (188), to find the backscattered $k{\perp,1}$ resolution.
-Instead, we directly take a cumulative integral of the localisation piece, and calculate the resolution from there, see Figure 14.
+Since the ray piece as a function of backscattered $k{\perp,1}$ diverges at cut-off, namely at $k{l,1} = -2K(l_c)$, one might wrongly suspect that the dominant backscattered $k{l,1}$ comes from the cut-off as well.
+To properly deal with this divergence, which is integrable, we instead consider the cumulative integral of the ray piece.
+We show this in figure 14.
+As we can see from the figure, the median backscattered $k{\perp,1}$ is not exactly that of the cut-off, regardless of whether we use the spectrum piece or not.
+The divergence means that it is not particularly insightful to calculate and plot the localisation, the integrand of equation (184), to find the backscattered $k{\perp,1}$ resolution.
+Instead, we directly take a cumulative integral of the between the two black points.
+The thick solid line shows the path of the central ray.
+Thin solid lines give the 1/e positions of the Gaussian beam's electric field, and the dotted lines show the ray's localisation piece, and calculate the resolution from there, see this as follows.
+Physically, it is the curvature of the field lines and the magnetic shear that are important, since the beam is scattered off the turbulent fluctuations perpendicular to the field lines.
+The beam is not scattered from the cut-off surface per se-hence, strictly speaking, it is not the curvature of the cut-off surface that is important, as previously argued [2, 25].